eugene-eeo/graphlite/README.rst

     >>> db.find(g.V(1).knows).to(list)
     [2, 3]

 Graphlite inherits it's API from that of FlockDB's.
-It doesn't provide any method for storing an object into the database, but only supports retrieving and storing integers (nodes) which can mean anything in the context of your application.
+Also, like FlockDB Graphlite only stores the relations between the nodes, which are integers- not the data of the nodes themselves.
+You will therefore need a high performance database like BerkleyDB or one of the **dbm** implementations to store your data.

 Features